CxltopY/Cxltops-Lobby-Bot/ReadThis.md

 ### Installing

 A step by step series of examples that tell you how to get the bot running.
+Important step when making repll.it jus click run button then do the steps

 Step 1.